Tag Archives: Credit card

 Claim : Facebook Auto-Fill Opens You To Scams!

-People are sharing warnings about Facebook Auto-Fill, together with instructions on how to disable it to block Facebook scams.
+People are sharing warnings about Facebook Auto-Fill, together with instructions on how to disable it to block Facebook Ads scams.

 Guys check ur Facebook